Making Magic In The Kitchen

 Sage Not Properly Pruned

-In the kitchen, sage is good to cook with fatty meats as the camphor and terpenes will aid in their digestion.
-Sage is the herb that I use most with pork and roasted poultry.
-Be cautious, as over indulging in sage can actually lead to indigestion.
+In the kitchen, sage is good to cook with fatty meats like pork and roasted poultry as the camphor and terpenes will aid in their digestion.
+Use this herb sparingly as over indulging in sage can actually lead to indigestion.

 Ingesting sage can also work as a hormonal stimulant.
 It has been used for centuries by nursing mothers seeking to reduce breast milk production as their children reach the point of being weaned.
 The reduction is credited to the estrogen stimulation, which may also assist those suffering from hot flashes.